LicenseRocks/rockskit/README.md

 ## What is RocksKit? 🚀

-RocksKit is license.rocks GmbH design system components for React.js.
+RocksKit is a license.rocks GmbH design system components for React.js.

-As there are multiple projects in the company, which all of them are sharing the same design, we decided to have a component library to be used across all of those projects to keep consistency along them.
+As there are multiple projects in the company, which all of them are sharing the same design, we decided to have a component library to be used across all of those projects, so that it is possible to keep consistency along them.

 ## Main libraries/technologies used in Rockskit: 🦾